infobloxopen/threat-intelligence/README.md

 created support programs operated by entities positively acknowledged by the online community.
 Many of these are blocked by other vendors due to their new registration or other automated analytics.

+## decoy_dog
+This folder contains IOCs and artifacts related to our whitepaper  [Decoy Dog is No Ordinary Pupy](https://www.infoblox.com/resources/whitepaper/decoy-dog-is-no-ordinary-pupy-distinguishing-malware-via-dns ).
+A detailed overview of the files can be found in the [Readme](https://github.com/infobloxopen/threat-intelligence/tree/main/decoy_dog/README.md)

 ## ccb_indicators
 This folder contains IOCs related to our [Cyber Campaign Briefs (ccb)](https://blogs.infoblox.com/category/cyber-threat-intelligence/cyber-campaign-briefs/)